OpenDUNE/OpenDUNE/README.txt

   only with the eu data files the German language will work.
 Start 'opendune'.

+OS X/macOS : data files are searched additionaly in the Contents/Resources/data subdirectory of the application bundle, and in ~/Library/Application Support/OpenDUNE/data

 Additional options may be specified using an opendune.ini file located in the data/ directory, in the current directory or in %APPDATA%\OpenDUNE (on Windows) or ~/Library/Application Support/OpenDUNE (on Mac OS X) or